Science + Health

 Also look for research opportunities available at other universities over the summer.
 You can do so by looking for RA position postings, or by pursuing professors whose work intrigues you.
 Oftentimes, the best way to land an RA position is by reaching out directly.

 Dedicating time to volunteering at a local clinic or organization will provide you with insight into the heart of healthcare.
 This is especially helpful for individuals who do not have any prior connections in the public health sector and are looking to break in.
+Volunteering is also a great way to become familiar with processes and work tasks within the industry as well as provide a space to network.
 While volunteering at clinical healthcare facilities, such as Cottage Hospital, is relevant and applicable to your career in public health, we also recommend checking out organizations that specialize in Public Health specifically.

 Here is a list of organizations and programs in the area that we recommend checking out: